mattvenn/spi-reset-bug/README.md

-# registers not re-setting to 0 correctly with larger SPI registers
+# Reset doesn't reliably zero registers with larger SPI register.

 The design is made with either 8 or 12 bytes registers that are read by hardware SPI from a Raspberry Pi.

 FPGA [SPI slave](spi_slave.v) module written by Eric Brombaugh.